 NPAC SMS sends the M-DELETE request to the EDR Local SMS for SV1.
+For the XML interface, SVDD – SvDeleteDownload.

 At the same time as step 1, the NPAC SMS sends the M-CREATE request to the non-EDR Local SMS for SV2.

 The EDR Local SMS responds to the M-DELETE.
+For the XML interface, DNLR – DownloadReply.